launchql/postgres-ast-deparser/readme.md

 ## Why?

-Because string concatenation is bad, and ASTs are the DNA of software itself.
+For dynamic SQL, string concatenation can be problematic, and AST trees are the DNA of software itself — why not use them instead?

 ### a note on compatibility